 Guianan Moist Forests Ecoregion (South America) The Editor Sat, 03/30/2019 - 14:53

-Located on the northeast coast of South America, the Guianan moist forests are one of the largest continuous tracts of relatively pristine lowland tropical rain forest in the world.
-It holds a wide variety of regional biodiversity with high levels of species endemism and richness.
+Located on the northeast coast of South America, the Guianan moist forests are one of the world's most extensive continuous tracts of relatively pristine lowland tropical rainforest.
+As a result, it holds a wide variety of regional biodiversity with high species endemism and richness levels.

-The Guianan savanna is an ecoregion in the south of Venezuela, Guyana and Suriname and the north of Brazil.
+The Guianan savanna is an ecoregion of the Amazon biome in the south of Venezuela, Guyana and Suriname, and the north of Brazil.
 The savanna covers an area of rolling upland plains on the Guiana Shield between the Amazon and Orinoco basins.

-The Orinoco Delta Swamp Forests occur in a diverse and porous matrix of coastal vegetation types along the river delta and surrounding regions of northwestern Venezuela and northeastern Guyana.
-These inundated forests provide habitat to a number of endangered and endemic species.
+The Orinoco Delta Swamp Forests occur in a diverse matrix of coastal vegetation along the river delta and surrounding regions of northwestern Venezuela and northeastern Guyana.
+These permanently flooded forests provide habitat to many endangered and endemic species.